duynb92/DNInstagen/README.md

 ## More to go

-Obviously all the configurations are stored and already defined in the `Cakefile`.
+Obviously, all the configurations are stored and already defined in the `Cakefile`.
 Read more about `Cakefile` [here](https://github.com/jcampbell05/xcake/blob/master/docs/Cakefile.md).

 Below are some variables need to be changed for every project.
 They are both in `GLOBAL VARIABLES` section.